mjhoy/mjhoy.com/bike/disc-golf.markdown

 “It’s not coming back.”

-The disc that shot like a bullet from the hand of Michael Jordan made like it would bank slighty to the left — all of us felt this intuitively — but instead it continued on a straight path and landed thirty yards from hole 1, in a patch of trees and mud.
+The disc that shot like a bullet from the hand of Michael Jordan made like it would bank slightly to the left — all of us felt this intuitively — but instead it continued on a straight path and landed thirty yards from hole 1, in a patch of trees and mud.
 According to the group of men playing disc golf at 4pm on Memorial Day — Ben, Adam, Chris, and Mike — this was a throw that could have